20ns/movierec/public/blog/cinematic-comfort-feel-good-flicks.md

 ![Paddington Bear](tmdbid:109424)

 Yes, it's a two-for-one!
 Both *Paddington* films are utter delights.
 Overflowing with charm, wit, and kindness, these movies about a polite bear from Darkest Peru finding a home in London are genuinely heartwarming for all ages.
-They are beautifully crafted, funny, and have a core message of acceptance and looking for the good in others.
+They are beautifully crafted, funny, and have a core message of acceptance and looking for the good in others, much like many beloved [animated movies that resonate with adults](/blog/animated-movies-for-adults).

 ## 2. Amélie (Le Fabuleux Destin d'Amélie Poulain) (2001)